We Don’t Have Accurate and Reliable Data on How Effective the Covid Vaccines Actually Are

 - continually adjust the population sizes of the group of vaccinated and unvaccinated: The population of vaccinated and unvaccinated people constantly changes as a result not just of people getting newly vaccinated, but also because people die or move in or out of an area.
 The denominators in the calculations should be continually adjusted to account for these changes.

 - match people in one group to those people in the other group who are similar in terms of age, comorbidities and (absence of) confirmed prior infection: Vaccinated and unvaccinated populations may differ from each other in respects that are relevant for meaningful comparisons.
 If the elderly are overrepresented in the vaccinated populations, then this will bias the data against vaccination.
-To adjust for this a selection needs to be made so that the two groups being compared are similar.
+To adjust for this a selection needs to be made so that the two groups being compared are and remain similar.

 - not add people who are within two weeks of a dose to the group who has not yet had that dose: It can take up to two weeks before a dose will start to have a protective effect.
 This is why cases that occur in people within two weeks of e.g. their first dose are typically not included in the cases for the group of people who have been vaccinated with that first dose.
 Sometimes they are put in a category of their own (‘vaccinated but not yet protected’) and sometimes they are added to the cases in the ‘unvaccinated’ category.
 If they are added to the cases in the unvaccinated category and the population size of that group is not similarly adjusted, this will bias the data in favor of vaccine effectiveness.
 The distortive effect can be surprisingly large, as professor Norman Fenton explains in this short clip (full version, research paper, accessible explanation):